 Differentiating Cradle Cap From Other Skin Conditions

-• Location: It typically appears on the scalp but can also be found behind the ears or on the face.
+- Location: It typically appears on the scalp but can also show up behind the ears or on the face.

-• Scales: The scales in cradle cap are thick and crusty, differing from the fine, dry flakes of dandruff.
+- Scales: The scales are thick and crusty, which is different from the fine, dry flakes of dandruff.

-• Age: Cradle cap is most common in infants, typically occurring between 2-6 months.
+- Age: Cradle cap is most common in infants, typically between 2 and 6 months old.

 Treatment Options Your Doctor May Recommend